wp-plugins/loco-translate/readme.txt

 * Disabling cache when WP_DEBUG = true
 * Better POEdit integration, including source headers and file refs
 * Added editor dropdown for switching between files
+* Guessing of msgfmt path when not in settings

 = 1.2.2 =
 * Fixed incorrect plural equation offset